 Enjoy one more Zodiac ride to shore, where you'll board your charter flight back to Reykjavik, Iceland.
-Upon arrival in Reykjavik, you will be transferred to your hotel, which is included in your Charter Flight & Hotel Package.
+Upon arrival in Reykjavik, you will be transferred to your included hotel.

 DAY 17 | DEPART REYKJAVIK, ICELAND

 Today, you can make your way home at your leisure or spend some time exploring this fascinating city.